chinu333/rag-chat/README.md

 SK uses [embeddings](https://learn.microsoft.com/en-us/azure/ai-services/openai/tutorials/embeddings?tabs=command-line) to encode data and store it in a vector database.
 Using a vector database also allows us to use vector search engines to quickly find the most relevant data for a given query that we then share with the AI.
-In this chapter, we'll add a memory store to our chat function, import the Microsoft revenue data, and use it to answer the question from Chapter 1.
+In this chapter, we'll add a memory store to our chat function, import the Microsoft revenue data, and use it to answer the question.

 ## Configure your environment
 Before you get started, make sure you have the following additional requirements in place: